-The Governing Body has responsibility for admissions to this school and intends to admit up to the published admission number of 30 pupils to the Reception Class, in the school year which begins in September 2023.
+The Governing Body has responsibility for admissions to this school and intends to admit up to the published admission number of 30 pupils to the Reception Class, in the school year which begins in September 2024.

-For the last 5 years the school has received more applications than there have been places.
 In the last 3 years governors have been able to admit children up to criterion 9.

-Applications are invited for September 2023 from families whose child attains 4 years of age between 01/09/2022 and 31/08/2023
+Applications are invited for September 2024 from families whose child attains 4 years of age between 01/09/2023 and 31/08/2024.